Bridges

 Smiles in Pembroke Pines, FL are restored with dental bridges

 Are you missing a tooth, or several in a row?
 That condition probably impacts your appearance, the way you speak, and the foods you can enjoy.
 Meanwhile, other changes are occurring that could impact your oral health and wellbeing.
 A gap allows remaining teeth to become crooked, increasing risk of tooth decay, gum disease, TMJ issues, and dental wear and damage.
-Dental bridges from Dr. Milton Ruiz in Pembroke Pines, FL replace missing teeth, restoring your smile and oral function.
+Dental bridges from Dr. Carlos Llapur in Pembroke Pines, FL replace missing teeth, restoring your smile and oral function.

 The conventional permanent dental bridge